owulveryck/blog/content/post/cctv-inception-tensorflow.md

 I use a wrapper around `v4l` in go called [go-webcam](https://github.com/blackjack/webcam).
 As my webcam has MJPEG capabilities, each frame is already in JPEG format.

-I am applying the tensorflow model sequentially within the foor loop.
+I am applying the tensorflow model sequentially within the for loop.
 The problem is that it takes some time to process.
 And while it is processing the driver may buffer some pictures.
-Therefore I am totally loosing the synchronism.
-My code may warn me that it has find a person too late.
+Therefore I am totally losing the synchronism.
+My code may warn me that it has found a person too late.
-To avoid this, I am using a non blocking tick in a go channel within the for loop.
+To avoid this, I am using a non-blocking tick in a go channel within the loop.
 Therefore I do not process every single frame, but I process a frame every x milliseconds and I discard the rest.
 I could have used a pool, but that would have add complexity for the example.

 {{< gist owulveryck 1f3fc2366e5a35ab119633d57ad074b6 "tick.go" >}}

 ### Normalizing the picture

-The [example described in the go package](https://godoc.org/github.com/tensorflow/tensorflow/tensorflow/go) is using an old inception implementation (actually version 5h which is older than the v3).
+The [example described on the go package](https://godoc.org/github.com/tensorflow/tensorflow/tensorflow/go) is using an old inception implementation (actually version 5h which is older than the v3).
 Therefore it needs some adjustments.
 The function that produces a Tensorflow graph that will be used to normalize the picture didn't have the correct normalization values (those defined by the author of the inception v3 model)

 Here is an extract from [Image Recognition](https://www.tensorflow.org/tutorials/image_recognition):